5 Tips for Wedding Invitation Assembly in 2026

 It's time!
 You have purchased your wedding invitations and it's time to put them together and send them out to your guests!
 This can be a bit of a project, but we are here to help you.
 These are five key tips for making the process easier.

 1. Address your invitation envelopes in advance-Having your envelopes all ready to go will make this project go much more smoothly.
 Create an organized list so that when you sit down to address the envelopes you aren't looking for this zip code or that last name of cousin Mike's girlfriend.
-We suggest using Word for creating your invitation guest list.
-It's easy to read, and the addresses will look as they will when written on the envelopes.
+We suggest using Word or google docs for creating your invitation guest list (as opposed to a spread sheet).
+It's easy to read, and the addresses will appear as they will when written on the envelopes.
 It's the best way to have good spacing.

 2. Weigh a complete invitation suite before purchasing your postage-This is crucial!
 Put together one suite and bring it to the post office.
 It may be oversized (larger envelope), bulky (tied with ribbon or belly band), or heavy (many extra pieces), so you want to be sure you have correct postage.
 If you have a postal scale at home, that works too.
 But just for peace of mind, I suggest having it weighed at your local post office.
 You will be going there to purchase stamps anyway!

 3. Give yourself ample time to assemble-Easy, right?!
-Enlist your bridesmaids and your mom and you are all set!
+Enlist your bridesmaids, or the groom, and your mom and you are all set!
 Maybe....but I can tell you that to assemble your invitations correctly will take some time.

-5. Mail your invitations 6-8 weeks prior to the wedding-I have read other suggestions for destination weddings or wedding during the holidays.
+5. Mail your invitations 8-12 weeks prior to the wedding-I have read other suggestions for destination weddings or wedding during the holidays.
 Just be mindful of your guest list.
-If you have many guests coming from out of town who need to book airline travel, you will want to send them out more on the 8 week end.
+If you have many guests coming from out of town who need to book airline travel, you will want to send them out more on the 12 week end.
 Or if you are in a high tourist area and are nervous about people securing accommodations, you may send them a bit earlier than that.
-We had a destination Key West wedding this year, and we sent those invitations out 3 months prior to the big day.
+Keep in mind that the purpose of a save the date is to notify your guests that the wedding is happening.
+So theoretically, if you send a save the date, you don't need to mail out your invitations super early.

 Sometimes, the post office will hand cancel your invitation envelopes.
 This is an extra special touch.
 It's always worth asking in advance if this is possible.
 Just be sure not to be the last person bombing through the door with a big box of invitations at 4:55!
 In that case, the answer is likely to be a resounding "no"!